EMMI-Jet-RRTF/web/docs/Datasets-JEWEL.md

 􏰀- 0: not a particle (there for technical reasons, just ignore) 􏰀- 1: 􏰁finnal state particle
 􏰀- 2: intermediate particle
-􏰀- 3: thermal momentum (needed for subtarction)
+􏰀- 3: thermal momentum (needed for subtraction)
 - 4: recoil
 􏰀
 thermal momenta and dummies attached to fi􏰁rst vertex 􏰀